 Off camera, Winslet is known for her mischievous pranks and familial devotion.
 She has two sisters, Anna Winslet and Beth Winslet (both actresses), and a brother, Joss.

 In 1998, she married assistant director Jim Threapleton.
 They had a daughter, Mia Honey Threapleton, in October 2000.
 They divorced in 2001.
 She later married director Sam Mendes in 2003 and gave birth to their son, Joe Alfie Winslet-Mendes, later that year.
 After seven years of marriage, in February 2010 they announced that they had amicably separated, and divorced in October 2010.
 In 2012, Kate married Ned Rocknroll, with whom she has a son.
-She was awarded Commander of the Order of the British Empire in the 2012 Queen's Birthday Honours List for her services to drama.
+She was awarded Commander of the Most Excellent Order of the British Empire in the 2012 Queen's Birthday Honours List for her services to Drama.

 - IMDb Mini Biography By: IMDb Editors